Kegn/data-structures/python-linked-lists.md

 tags: data structures, python, linked-lists

-linked lists are a way to store data in an ordered manner
+linked lists are a way to store data in an ordered manner.

 ## Comparison to array

-An array is a fixed address chunk in memory the chunk is then subdivided that can be accesed via indicies.
+An array is a fixed address chunk in memory.
+The chunk is then subdivided that can be accesed via indicies.
-The benefit is that we can access the indicies in constant time O(1) We can access index 1 and index 100000 in the same time.
+The benefit is that we can access the indicies in constant time O(1).
+We can access index 1 and index 100000 in the same time.
 The reason for this is that we only calculate a single memory address, then tell the computer to pull the data from that location for any spot in the array.